ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 - Is at most 6 years old at the start of the program (4 years old or newer is recommended).
 - Student user has full administrative access to the computer.

-If your compuer does not meet any of the requirements above, please don't just drop the course!!
+If your compuyer does not meet any of the requirements above, please don't just drop the course!!
 Let me know first and we can discuss alternate possibilities so you can still take the course.

 ## Installation notes

-If you have already installed Git, Conda, or any of the Python related packages please uninstall these and follow the instructions below to install and configure them correcty (make sure to also remove any user configuration files and backup them if desired).
+Unless you really know what you are doing, if you have already installed Git, Conda, or any of the Python related packages below, I **strongly** advise you to please uninstall these and follow the instructions below to re-install and configure them correctly (make sure to also remove any user configuration files and backup them if desired).
-In order to be able to support you effectively and minimize setup issues and software conflicts, we require all students to install the software stack the same way.
+In order to be able to support you effectively and minimize setup issues and software conflicts, we suggest students to install the software stack the same way (even though there are better ways).

 In all the sections below, if you are presented with the choice to download either a 64-bit (also called x64) or a 32-bit (also called x86) version of the application **always** choose the 64-bit version.